Separatists seize control of TV HQ in east Ukraine city

 It was the first time the station had been seized by the separatists, though previously a transmission tower in the Donetsk region had briefly been seized and technicians forced to broadcast Russian stations' output.

-About an hour after the station in Donetsk was overrun, it was still broadcasting its scheduled programs, a children's show called "Circle of the Sun".
+About an hour after the station in Donetsk was overrun, it was still broadcasting its scheduled programmes, a children's show called "Circle of the Sun".

 CHANGING CHANNELS